alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 > **`IO<T>` does not make an effect pure.
 It makes the decision to perform the effect separate and explicit.**

-Deferral alone is not what makes `IO<T>` monadic; a `Func<T>` can already defer work.
-Plain deferral is useful, but by itself it does not give you a way to combine dependent deferred computations while keeping them deferred. `Pure` and `FlatMap` provide that composition.
-Once the effectful computation is represented as an `IO<T>` value, execution policy can be chosen by the surrounding combinator or program structure instead of by whatever host abstraction happens to invoke the function.
-You can still put delays or retries inside a plain function, but then that policy is tied to the particular abstraction that calls it.
-Representing the work as a value keeps that policy separate and makes it easier to compose.
+A `Func<T>` can already suspend work, and it could also be given `Map` and `FlatMap` extension methods.
+The `IO<T>` wrapper is useful because it gives effectful thunks a distinct type, names `Run()` as the execution boundary, and provides a focused API for composing them.
+You can hard-code delays or retries inside the effectful function, but then every caller receives that policy.
+Returning `IO<T>` instead gives callers a value that explicit policy combinators can wrap or traverse before execution.
+This small `IO<T>` does not make those policies automatic; the sequential traversal below is one concrete example.

 ```text
 Pure    : T -> IO<T>
 FlatMap : IO<T> -> (T -> IO<TResult>) -> IO<TResult>
 ```

+This implementation stores an opaque delegate, not an inspectable effect tree. `Run()` can execute it, but it cannot discover individual operations or retroactively add retries, cancellation, parallelism, cleanup, or resource management.

-Calling `FlatMap` builds another `IO`; it does not run the first operation or run the next deferred step.
-Those things happen only when the resulting program is run.
-This is also why `Run()` tends to move outward: once part of the program is executed too early, the surrounding code loses the chance to choose policy for the larger whole.
+Calling `FlatMap` builds another `IO`; it does not run the first operation or the next deferred step.
+Those things happen only when the resulting computation is run.

 This article implements that model as a small synchronous wrapper around `Func<T>`.
 The wrapper gives the thunk a meaningful type, an explicit execution boundary, and composition operations.